-Airborne asbestos fibre concentrations are important because asbestos primarily affects the respiratory system.
+Airborne asbestos fibre concentrations are important because asbestos primarily affects the respiratory system (ASTDR, 2001).
 There is no clear evidence of asbestos causing disease through ingestion such as may occur through eating or drinking asbestos contaminated foodstuff or water.

-All types of asbestos are carcinogenic, and it is acknowledged that there is some debate that amphibole type asbestos is more potent in causing mesotheliomas than the serpentine type (chrysotile).
+All types of asbestos are carcinogenic, although there is some debate that amphibole type asbestos is more potent in causing mesothelioma than the serpentine type (chrysotile).
 However, both types can cause mesotheliomas and are believed to be equally potent in causing lung cancer (ATSDR, 2001).

-All asbestos-related diseases are dose-related: the higher the concentration and duration of exposure, the higher the prevalence of the disease and mortality.
+All asbestos-related diseases are dose-related, the higher the concentration and duration of exposure, the higher the prevalence of the disease and mortality.
 Disease can occur as a result of either high exposure to airborne asbestos fibres for a short time or lower exposure over longer periods of time.

-The asbestos related diseases, Asbestosis, Lung Cancer and Mesothelioma have been reviewed extensively and a brief summary has been provided in Appendix D.
+There are numerous reviews of the asbestos related diseases, asbestosis, lung cancer and mesothelioma and a brief summary has been provided in Appendix D.